bgoncalves/bgoncalves.github.io/index.md

 image: bio-photo.jpeg
 ---

 I am a scientist and philosopher specialized on the history and conceptual foundations of computing, AI & machine learning.
 My approach is analytical and historiographical.
-I have 10+ years of experience with AI systems and applications, and I observe closely the potentials and implications of AI & machine learning in society.
+I have 10+ years of experience with AI theory, systems and applications, and I observe closely the potentials and implications of computing, AI & machine learning in society.

 My current project is entitled "The Future of AI: the Logical Structure of Alan Turing's Argument" (supported by The São Paulo State Research Foundation under grant# 19/21489-4).
 I have been studying Alan Turing's contributions to the mind-machine controversy in England (1946-1952) and his views about the future capabilities of digital computers.
 These are articulated in the vivid image of the Turing Test, as detailed in my forthcoming book _The Turing Test Argument_ (London, NY: Routledge, under contract).
 My most recent working papers are 'The Turing Test is a Thought Experiment', and is ['Dystopian or Utopian?
 Two Images of Alan Turing'](http://philsci-archive.pitt.edu/20533/){:target="_blank"}.